florisbechger/nixos/flakes/README.md

 # FLAKES

-!Create a remote server on KVM
+!
+Create a remote server on KVM

 0) Spin up a minimal NixOS VM and copy its IP address